python-screen-builder/python-screen-builder/README.md

 <img src="screenshot2.png">

-And then when you click on the button ... it should say something in the console window.
+And then when you click on the button it should say something in the console window.
-That's it for now, simple and easy to use.
+That's it, simple and easy to use.
 More to come, stay tuned ... 😉

 <!--